Wound Care Basics for Faster Healing

 - Reducing pressure: Especially on feet, healing often depends on limiting rubbing and pressure (for example, adjusting footwear or using padding when appropriate).

 Common misconception: “Let it air out to heal faster.”
 For many everyday wounds, leaving it uncovered can increase drying, cracking, and exposure to friction and germs.
 Another misconception is that stronger antiseptics are always better; some harsh products can irritate tissue.
-When in doubt, keep it simple and gentle—and get professional advice for anything that looks concerning.
+When in doubt, keep it simple and gentle and seek a professional podiatrist for anything that looks concerning.

 Why Timing Matters for Healing and Safety